OSH Answers Fact Sheets

 How can one reduce the risk for work-related musculoskeletal disorders (WMSDs) resulting from the use of hand tools?

 Tool design (weight, shape, fit to the user and the task), workstation design (size, shape and layout), and the way tasks are scheduled are all key factors in making hand tool use safe and risk-free.
-Since, none of those three areas is more important then the other, an effective prevention strategy must address all of them simultaneously.
+An effective prevention strategy must address all aspects at the same time.

 What are the major ergonomic concerns of a hand tool design?